-O’Connell is the Don M. Cunningham Chair of Mechanical Engineering at UC Berkeley.
+O’Connell holds the Don M. Cunningham Chair of Mechanical Engineering at UC Berkeley.
 This summer, she pivoted from her pioneering research in the bioengineering of intervertebral soft tissues and cartilage to direct her lab to re-engineer sleep apnea machines into home-use ventilators for COVID-19 patients.
 O’Connell was recently awarded funding from the UC Office of the President to offer summer research opportunities for undergraduate engineering students at Howard University in 2021.

 Events and Programs

 Please join us for an all-virtual Reunion and Parents Weekend at Homecoming (October 16-18, 2020) to celebrate the Cal community, connections and culture.
 The event will feature three days of alumni reunions, lectures and other exciting learning opportunities.
 You can visit the Homecoming website to learn more about the weekend’s activities, or read below about Berkeley Engineering’s Homecoming events:

 Visit the central homecoming weekend website to register and view the campuswide schedule of events.

 From pandemics and racism to fires and gas prices, climate and energy have become mainstream topics.
 Professor Dan Kammen will look at the science and politics behind today’s global crises.
 Please register in advance through the California Alumni Association to receive the Zoom link.